easybuilders/easybuild-tutorial/docs/2022-isc22/integration_lumi.md

     libraries and some other libraries provided with the PE.
 It does so based on which modules are loaded.
-The CPU and GPU targets and the MPI fabric library are selected through so-called target modules, typically loaded during shell initialisation, while compiler, MPI and scientific libraries are typically loaded through the so-called * PrgEnv*  modules (one for each supported compiler).
+The CPU and GPU targets and the MPI fabric library are selected through so-called target modules, typically loaded during shell initialisation, while compiler, MPI and scientific libraries are typically loaded through the so-called `PrgEnv-*`  modules (one for each supported compiler).
 The CrayEnv software stack module will take care of ensuring that a proper set of target modules is loaded depending on the node type on which the module is loaded, and hence also reloading the proper target modules after a `module purge`.